BryanTorez/Spiceworks-Cloud-Based-Help-Desk-Software/README.md

-<h1>Spiceworks - Cloud Based Help Desk Software</h1>
+<h1>Spiceworks - Cloud-Based Help Desk RDP</h1>

 <h2>Description</h2>
 So far, throughout the past projects, I've learned the policies and procedures for providing good customer service.
 Yet, my single area of weakness in learning the help desk is a typical Remote Desktop Protocol (RDP) program tool.
-Spiceworks, a Cloud Based Help Desk Software, has a remote desktop tool feature that allows a user to connect to a computer in another location, see the computer's desktop and interact with it as if it were local troubleshoot.
+Spiceworks, a Cloud Based Help Desk Software, has a remote desktop tool feature that allows a user to connect to a computer in another location, see the computer's desktop, and interact with it as if it were local troubleshooting.
+In this project, I'm going to build another virtual machine but this time a Windows operating system.
+I intend to use my general desktop to connect to the virtual machine using the Spiceworks RDP tool so I can be more familiar with the tool when I use it professionally.

 <br />